laizhr/qPWAWS/README.md

 Zhao-Rong Lai, Xiaotian Wu, Liangda Fang, Ziliang Chen*, "A De-singularity Subgradient Approach for the Extended Weber Location Problem", the 33rd International Joint Conference on Artificial Intelligence (IJCAI, main track), 2024.

-1.`Desingularity_IJCAI24_Supplementary_Material.pdf` is the supplementary material for this conference paper.
-Please read this file as well to better understand the main text of this paper.
+1.`Desingularity_IJCAI_full_paper.pdf` is the full version of this conference paper including the main text and the supplementary material.
+Please read this file to better understand the entire content of this paper.

 2.`main_project` contains the main codes for this paper.